IE-bank-team/ie-bank-infrastructure/ResourceModules/modules/dev-test-lab/lab/artifactsource/README.md

 ### Parameter: `labName`

 The name of the parent lab.
-Required if the template is used in a standalone deployment.
+Required if the template is used in a standaluno deployment.

 - Required: Yes
 - Type: string